online-go/goratings/RatingsV6.md

     - Measures predictive performance of specific rating categories
     - Ignores predictive performance of general rating categories
 - Historical rating volatility metrics should look at all 16 rating graphs.
+    - Measure volatility of both specific and general rating categories.

 ### Improve predictive performance and volatility of cohesive-ratings-grid